amaliujia/CS2510-SRPC/README.md

   * things aren't working.
   * setup tests.
   * update the description of the state in the server side and what it means.
 7- fix the portmaper path.
+8- rename to unmarshal.